 It is the scientific study of planets along with their moons and the processes that form them.
 The study includes objects that vary in size from micrometeoroids to gas giants.
 It is aimed at determining the composition, formation and deriving their history.
 It was initially confined to earth science but now includes planetary geology, cosmochemistry, atmospheric science, oceanography, hydrology, theoretical planetary science, glaciology and exoplanetology.

 The branch of science which deals with evolution, structure and space time relationship of the Universe is named as Cosmology.
 It is defined as “study of structure and changes in the present”.
 Modern cosmology includes the Big Bang theory which includes particle physics.
-The 20th Century claimed Universe was confined to the Milky Way, since scientists could detect planets only up to Saturn and Stars, however, with the invention of telescope it was gradually discovered that Universe is vast and it has various elements that can be studies.
+The 20th Century claimed the Universe was confined to the Milky Way, since scientists could detect planets only up to Saturn and Stars, however, with the invention of the telescope it was gradually discovered that the Universe is vast and it has various elements that can be studied.

 It is the study of how the Sun and the stars move.
 It also deals with their evolution and formation.
 It focuses on physical and chemical processes that make certain activities take place.
 Scientists face a lot of challenges when it comes to stellar astronomy.
 Most of the ancient civilizations developed techniques for recording and predicting the motions for agricultural and spiritual purposes.
 Stellar astronomy developed when the Greek astronomers started considering Star as the point around which other planets revolved.
 The Greek astronomers were successfully able to detect the size of the Sun and distance from the Earth.
-This gave a thrust to the Space science and it started evolving with the passage of time.
+This gave a thrust to Space science and it started evolving with the passage of time.
 Aristotle laid down the physical understanding of the Sun and other stars.
 He described the Universe as a series of spheres with Earth at the center and other stars outside.
 Thus, the sun and the moon were thought not to change.

 Space science has helped humans in numerous ways.
 Advancement in technology in terms of transportation, food habits, agricultural benefits are all results of technological developments in space science.
 Our lives would have been not so easy as it is today in the absence of space science development.
 Space science finds wide application in areas that include Navigation, Maritime, Mapping, Transportation, Urbanization, Surveying and Disaster Management.